 Leftists would have to view single-issue politics as mostly disruptive and even a bourgeois distraction to the class struggle, which will, after the revolution, solve all obstacles to the development of the human personality under the new dispensation.
 Whereas I see these various movements as incommensurate, that is, they should be treated as separate entities with different histories and implications for how we manage the economy.
 They should not be jumbled together or even compared to the struggle of black Americans to achieve equality of opportunity.

 Totalitarianism.
 I asked some of my Facebook friends to explain what they meant by “totalitarianism.”
 They agreed that it signified a kind of statism that would go beyond anything we have now in the West, eliminating all civil liberties, freedom of speech, etc. Nearly all read Orwell, and already feel the heat of Big Brother in some tendencies of the Obama administration, or even in the social movements mentioned above insofar as they impose PC or are alarmingly “secular.”
-Meanwhile, pundits of the Right and even the middle, tend to use “totalitarianism” in a manner that equates Soviet Communism and Nazi Germany as functional equivalents.
-[See http://clarespark.com/2014/12/10/were-nazis-socialists/.%5D For instance, the Holocaust was viewed as terrible, but a distraction from the millions of victims under the Soviet Union and Communist China.
+Orwell was unenthused over “secularism” too: see http://clarespark.com/2015/01/22/orwells-wartime-essays-some-surprises/.
+Meanwhile, pundits of the Right and even the middle, tend to use “totalitarianism” in a manner that equates Soviet Communism and Nazi Germany as functional equivalents, which Orwell did not, hoping for an English “Socialism.”
+(Orwell did see Socialism as an ongoing theme in Nazi Germany, but he was mistaken.
+(See http://clarespark.com/2014/12/10/were-nazis-socialists/.)
+For other writers, the Holocaust is viewed as terrible, but a distraction from the millions of victims under the Soviet Union and Communist China.

 In his conclusions to The Myth of the Nation and Vision of Revolution: Ideological Polarization in the Twentieth Century (UC Press, 1981, Transaction Press paperback ed., 1991) Jacob Talmon does not equate the terror states of Nazis and the Soviets, reducing each to a kind of ultra–statism, though both regimes had to resort to terror in order to discipline their constituencies.
 They had different historical trajectories as I have constantly argued here before.
 Nazis regressed to the brutalities of the archaic and to feudal social relations, while Reds believed they were emancipating the lower orders from the modern world as directed by the imperialist bourgeoisie.
 Reds would complete the unfulfilled bourgeois project, while Nazism was a counter-revolution.
 (Irving Louis Horowitz appropriates Talmon to paper over the polarities that Talmon emphasizes between Nazis and Soviets, in my view, because Horowitz is allied with such as Hannah Arendt.
 Page numbers below are from the Transaction Press version.)